Electromagnetism essentially describes the force between electrically charged particles conveyed by electromagnetic fields.

 At the heart of Quantum Field Theory (QFT) are quantum fields, which are understood to serve as the foundation for all particles.
 Each type of particle corresponds to a specific field: electrons arise from the electron field, photons from the electromagnetic field, quarks from the quark field, and so on.
 These fields permeate all of space, and what we perceive as ’empty’ space is the lowest energy state of various quantum fields.
 When these fields are excited, they manifest as particles (discrete packets of energy with specific properties) or as waves (propagating disturbances in the field).

 The previous paragraph implies that in the absence of visible particles, fields like the electromagnetic field persist and can be excited to higher energy levels by interactions with other fields or external energy sources (such as EM radiation, charged particles or thermal energy).
 These excitations can display particle-like properties, as seen in phenomena such as the photoelectric effect, and wave-like properties, as seen in interference and diffraction patterns.
-Particles represent localized excitations confined to specific regions of space, while waves represent distributed excitations that spread energy and momentum across broader areas.
-Analogies, such as comparing particles to localized vibrations of a spring and waves to disturbances travelling along the spring, may help convey these concepts more intuitively.
+Particles represent localised excitations confined to specific regions of space, while waves represent distributed excitations that spread energy and momentum across broader areas.
+Analogies, such as comparing particles to localised vibrations of a spring and waves to disturbances travelling along the spring, may help convey these concepts more intuitively.

 Quantum Field Theory